antaldaniel/reprex/content/project/horizon/index.md

 summary = "Our open collaboration platform is looking for partners for the Horizon Europe call Towards a competitive, fair and sustainable European music ecosystem."

 # Tags: can be used for filtering projects.
-tags = ["Digital Music Observatory", "music", "European Union"]
+tags = ["Digital Music Observatory", "Music Moves Europe", "Horizon Europe"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""